onetimesecret/docs.onetimesecret.com/content/3.blog/2024-09-09-denial-of-service.md

 ## What Happened

+_Edit @ 2024-09-09 18:00 PDT: the attack seems like it may not actually be done yet._

+_Edit 2 @ 2024-09-09 19:00 PDT: the attack is still ongoing.
+The network team at our hosting company (Hetzner) emailed earlier.
+I'm just catching up on emails now.
+They included some numbers.
+Around noon today (PDT), over a five minute period:  over 1 million packets per second, 311+ million packets total.
+That's a lot.
+And it's being going on and off for hours._

-We had a rough day yesterday.
+We had a rough day today.
 A significant DoS attack hit us, taking the site down for over 8 hours.
 It was intense - we're talking about 15,000 connection attempts per second at its peak.
 That's... a lot.

 I know we were radio silent during this time, and that's not ideal.
 We were heads-down trying to get things back up and running.
 It was a long, stressful day, but we managed to restore service.